PerformanC/ReZygisk/READMEs/README_fr-FR.md

 ## Support

-For any question related to ReZygisk or other PerformanC projects, feel free to join any of the following channels below:
 Pour toutes questions relatives a ReZygisk ou d'autres projets de PerformanC, sentez vous a l'aise de nous rejoindre par tous les moyens disponibles:

 - Notre Discord: [PerformanC](https://discord.gg/uPveNfTuCJ)